craig-sloss/census-mapping-workshop/README.md

 This appears in the folder ./case_studies/rental_data and demonstrates how to create a map displaying some rental-related census data.

-Before running the files, run the following command in the console: install.packages(c("tidyverse", "curl", "sf"))
+Before running the files, run the following command in the console: install.packages(c("tidyverse", "curl", "sf", "leaflet", "RColorBrewer"))

 The files are: